trankimhieu/Pipo-500px/README.md

 ####A. Fresco

 - Fresco’s image pipeline will load images from the network, local storage, or local resources.
 To save data and CPU, it has three levels of cache; two in memory and another in internal storage.
-- Fresco’s Drawees show a placeholder for you until the image has loaded and automatically show to the image when it arrives.
+- Fresco’s Drawees show a placeholder for you until the image has loaded and automatically show the image when it arrives.
 When the image goes off-screen, it automatically releases its memory.

 And it can handle `Memory`,`Loading`,`Drawing` and `Streaming` so good.